Viidanalyst/LITA-Capstone-Project-Sales-Data/README.md

 ![Project LITA 05-Nov-24 12_18_30 PM](https://github.com/user-attachments/assets/0ff6b66b-3d01-498d-9d13-6c6be05680e9)

 ##### Insights
 The Month of February is shown in the applied slicer above.
-It shows that The most Sales were made in the Month of February with a total of 546,300.
-This Revenue was generated through the Sales of Shoes all of the sales were made in the southern Region with a quantity of 9,930 goods sold.
+It shows that The Most Sales were made in February with a total of 546,300.
+The Revenue was generated through the Sales of Shoes all of the sales were made in the Southern Region with a quantity of 9,930 goods sold.
+The highest quantity of shoes purchased is 10.

 ##### DASHBOARD FOR THE MONTH OF SEPTEMBER

 ![Project LITA 05-Nov-24 12_11_29 PM](https://github.com/user-attachments/assets/0fd8c8d8-27f5-403e-9dfe-f8040fcbcd23)

+##### Insights
+The Month of September is shown in the applied slicer above.
+It shows that the Least Sales were made in September with a total of 34,790.
+The Revenue was generated through the sales of Hat and all the sales were made in the Northern Region with a quantity of 3,479.
+The highest quantity of hat purchased is 7.

+---
+## GENERAL CONCLUSIONS